ShootProof/recruiting-qa/README.md

 * A contact that has a country of Canada will see different fields
   * A contact will have a postal code vs zip code
   * A studio will be able to select a “STATE” from a dropdown list
-* A contact may have a tag added to it consisting for alphanumeric characters with a length of two
+* A contact may have a tag added to it consisting of at least two alphanumeric characters
   * A contact will only have tags saved if the contact is saved

-### Additional user stories in this epic
+### Additional user stories in this epic:

 * As a studio, I want to see the galleries that my contact is associated with to access them quickly for my business.
 * As a studio, I want to see the contracts that my contact is associated with to access them quickly for my business.